amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Example-Mapping.md

 -  Product backlog items that are deferred or removed from the development.

 ## What are the key benefits of Example Mapping?
--  We can breakdown a BackLog Item and understand it, preventing large BLI's entering a sprint​ in the process.
+-  We can breakdown a backlog item and understand it, preventing large BLI's entering a sprint​ in the process.

 - We can Define Business rules​ related to the BLI